thezawad/ArduinoWSBridge/readme.md

 ## Contributions ##

-If you are a software developer, an Arduino enthusiastic or even just passing around, please make sure to push this project more, we have to get the knowledge to everyone, with the Power of the Internet of things, we can now do ANYTHING !
+If you are a software developer, an Arduino enthusiastic or even just passing by, please make sure to push this project more, with the power of Arduino, we can now do ANYTHING !

 ## TODO: ##